irelandclaisen/Detecting_Misinformation/README.md

 # Detecting_Misinformation

 ## Description
-In this project, I scrape data from news sites to develop a logistic regression model that can classify news as misinformation or not.
+In this project, I scrape data from news sites to develop a logistic regression model that can classify news as misinformation or reliable.
 I also found the topics that news clusters.

 ## Context